hAbdulla19/GIPHY-PARTY/README.md

 <img src="Images/SS.png" alt="SS" width="1000">

-The Meme Generator Is An Application That Was Designed For Users Who Want to Create Funny Memes For Their Personal Websites, Social Media Accounts, and More!
+The GIPHY Party Was Designed To Assist Users With Finding Gifs and Being Able to Use Such Gifs Across Any Social Media Platform Ever!
+"GIPHY Party" Was Designed to Be Easily Accesible for All and Easy to Use :)

 <!-- CONTACT -->
 ## Contact